 Because of the importance of face-to-face networking for companies, we put together business forums such as the six previous Outsource2LAC series initiated in 2011 in Montevideo, Uruguay, and which last edition we have named “Made in the Americas Global Digital Services Summit (MITA GDS)”, taking place in Buenos Aires, Argentina on July 11-12, 2019.

 These forums bring together all three of the key support mechanisms.
 Participants can interact with the trade promotion organizations from their own country as well as those of potential trade partners.
 They learn about available services while the agencies develop a deeper understanding of their sectors.
 Service providers conduct business matchmaking meetings, make deals, and establish networking connections that lead to future business.
 They deepen their understanding of market demands through the feedback in these meetings, while learning about bigger-picture trends from high-level CEO speakers.

-The Made in the Americas Global Digital Services Summit, organized by the IDB, Argentina’s Ministry of Production and Labor, and the Argentina Investment and Trade Promotion Agency, will offer governments, companies, and entrepreneurs a space to learn about the latest digital technologies, gain access to experts, vendors, and startups, and to enable business transactions by organizing B2B and B2G matchmaking meetings.
-To register, click here.
+The Made in the Americas Global Digital Services Summit, organized by the IDB, Argentina’s Ministry of Production and Labor, and the Argentina Investment and Trade Promotion Agency, offered governments, companies, and entrepreneurs a space to learn about the latest digital technologies, gain access to experts, vendors, and startups, and to enable business transactions by organizing B2B and B2G matchmaking meetings.